First period: How long it lasts, early signs & self care tips

 - Be prepared for leaks initially and have extra sanitary products of choice with you

-- Wash the pubic area only externally and do not attempt to douche (clean the inside if the vagina).
-Douching can lead to vaginal infections due to change in the ph value of the vaginal fluids
+- Wash the pubic area only externally and do not attempt to douche (clean the inside of the vagina).
+Douching can lead to vaginal infections

 - Track your periods in a journal/on an app to identify any irregularity